AngleProtocol/angle-docs/concepts/stable-seekers/faq-stable.md

 Angle can be used as a decentralized exchange where there is no slippage for swapping.

-For example, if Angle's agEUR is backed by wETH and wBTC, a user wishing to swap wETH against wBTC with no slippage can choose to come to Angle, swap wETH against agEUR, and then use these agEUR to redeem wBTC.
+For example, if Angle's agEUR is backed by wETH and wBTC (at the moment Angle is only backed by USDC, DAI, FEI and FRAX), a user wishing to swap wETH against wBTC with no slippage can choose to come to Angle, swap wETH against agEUR, and then use these agEUR to redeem wBTC.

 ## What happens if I want a collateral that is not present in sufficient quantity against my agEUR?